ceph/ceph/doc/releases/reef.rst

    https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1030129.
 We will build as soon as this bug is resolved in Debian stable.

+   If you use ``cephadm`` to install and you do not intend to use Ceph from the Debian repositories, this bug will not affect your installation.

    *last updated 2023 Aug 04*

 Major Changes from Quincy